hashicorp/terraform/website/docs/provisioners/index.html.markdown

 This limitation may be addressed in future versions of Terraform.
 For now, destroy-time provisioners must be used sparingly and with care.

+~> **NOTE:** A destroy-time provisioner within a resource that is tainted _will not_ run.
+This includes resources that are marked tainted from a failed creation-time provisioner or tainted manually using `terraform taint`.

 ## Multiple Provisioners